Mei Chaofeng: Early life

 Mei continued to perfect her claw techniques in Mongolia, but was forced to flee when she mistakenly thought she encountered The Seven Disciples of Quanzhen, a powerful group of martial artists.
 The group she encountered was in fact the Seven Freaks, in collaboration with the head disciple of Quanzhen Ma Yu, aiming to scare her away.

 Mei found refuge in the courts of Wanyan Honglie, a Jin prince and adopted father of Yang Kang.
 The young Yang accidentally stumbled upon Mei's refuge; in exchange for keeping the secret and helping her practice, Mei agreed to teach Yang the powerful Nine Yin White Bone Claw (九陰白骨爪).
 Mei was herself crippled by incorrect application of the Jiu Yin Zhen Jing when she chanced upon Guo, at the time still her inferior.
-Mei was about to kill Guo for his role in Chen's death, but when she found out the he knew the methods to cure her (as well as furthering her martial arts skills), she agreed to help him fight his enemies.
+Mei was about to kill Guo for his role in Chen's death, but when she found out that he knew the methods to cure her (as well as furthering her martial arts skills), she agreed to help him fight his enemies.

 Eventually, Guo and the Seven Freaks would face off with Mei again, and with Guo's improved skills, they managed to defeat Mei.
 She was killed by Ouyang Feng by intercepting a fatal blow, as Ouyang Feng attempted to attack her master from behind during a battle with the Seven Masters of Quanzhen.
 Before dying, Mei shattered her bones and sinews in order to fulfill an earlier promise to her master.
 Before she died, Huang re-initiated her as a member of Peach Blossom Island.
 It was a wish that every one of Huang's banished disciples greatly desired but ironically, these brethren of Mei who had been implicated by her treachery never saw this wish fulfilled.